Dialectical Behavior Therapy (DBT) in Texas

 Contact Our Admissions Team Today

-One of the hallmarks of DBT is its skills training module, which focuses on teaching clients four core areas: mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
+One of the hallmarks of DBT for addiction is its skills training module.
+This type of therapy focuses on teaching clients four core areas: mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
 Each element equips individuals with practical tools that can be utilized in their daily lives to manage cravings and stress without resorting to substance use.

 Mindfulness, for instance, helps clients become more aware of their thoughts and feelings, allowing them to respond rather than react to cravings and triggers.
 This heightened awareness can lead to a greater sense of control over one’s impulses, making it easier to navigate challenging situations without turning to substances for relief.
 Additionally, mindfulness practices, such as meditation and breathing exercises, can enhance overall mental well-being, reducing anxiety and promoting a sense of calm.